danorama/hattrupbasket/README.md

 # hattrupbasket
 r package providing functions to calculate and visualize advanced basketball statistics

-license: MIT

-still far away from v1
+Please note: It is still far away from v1!

+However, if You would like to play around with it, try the following:

+install.packages("devtools")
+install_github('hattrupbasket','danorama')